marco262/my_wiki/data/dragon_heist/gm_notes/treasure-hunt.md

 ### Sunlight

 The players will have to figure this one out, lol.
-Twenty steel mirrors at 5gp apiece could work
+Twenty steel mirrors at 5 gp apiece could work

 A noble family (whichever they approach) can loan them a Driftglobe.
 Renaer probably has one just sitting around.
 Any other noble house will request some kind of favor.